Overview

 Match real-life scenarios with their corresponding definitions to see these concepts in action.

-Anchoring bias (We rely too heavily on the first piece of information encountered when making decisions or forming opinions.) „Our teacher hasn't corrected our papers - again.
-He's so lazy.”
+Anchoring bias (We rely too heavily on the first piece of information encountered when making decisions or forming opinions.) „I could've passed that test easily, it was just there was not enough time.”

-Groupthink (Due to a desire for conformity and harmony, we let the social dynamics of a group situation override the best outcomes.) „I've heard most of my classmates go on to study psychology, I might do the same, too.”
+In-group favouritism (We favour people who are in our in-group as opposed to an out-group.) „I've heard most of my classmates go on to study psychology, I might do the same, too.”

-Fundamental attribution error (We judge others on their personality or fundamental character, but we judge ourselves on the situation.) „Our neighbour is really cute, he can't have poisoned our cat.”
+Fundamental attribution error (We judge others on their personality or fundamental character, but we judge ourselves on the situation.) „Liberal people are usually more intelligent than others.”

 Halo effect (If you see a person as having a positive trait, that positive impression will spill over into other traits.)
 In negotiation, the seller begins with a very high price, which influences the buyer's idea of value and leads to unexpectedly high final terms.